skamalad/shikhsha_final/README.md

 #### Overview:

 Project Shikhsha _(in Hindi, शिक्षा, meaning Education)_ is a proof of concept application to support scaled access to reset user passwords in a Google Workspace for Education tenant.
 It will also work for non-Edu Google Workspace tenants.

 Whilst the Google admin console facilitates delegated administration, it is not scalable or tightly scoped enough for education entities at country or state level to allow (for example) tens of thousands of individual teachers to reset _only_ the Google account password for students directly in their classes.

 This project is not maintained or distributed by Google.
 Please use it as a basis to explore your own solution.

 ---

-#### How is Shiksha built?
+#### How is Shikhsha built?

 Shikhsha is built on Google Cloud Platform App Engine: a highly scalable and fully managed serverless platform using [Node.js ](https://nodejs.org/en/)as the language environment.